nhansen23/buzzline-01-hansen/README.md

 ## Task 4.
 Generate Streaming Data (Terminal 1)

 Now we'll generate some streaming data.
-By the way - you've done 90% of the hard work before we even look at code.
-Congratulations!

 In VS Code, open a terminal.
 Use the commands below to activate .venv, and run the generator as a module.